Babtsov/jos/README.md

 popl %ebp
 ```
 ### Example of an execution ([godbolt link](https://godbolt.org/g/fNGrgd))
 In this example, we'll instruct the compiler to use a 4 byte stack allignment (for simplicity's sake).
+See [here](https://research.csiro.au/tsblog/debugging-stories-stack-alignment-matters/) for why stack needs to be aligned.

-the function `sum`'s definition in C:
+The function `sum`'s definition in C:
 ```c
 int sum(int a,int b) {
     int x = a + b + 61;